rorticus/react-auth-hoc/README.md

 | `auth`     | Contains the app with authorization, without the use of higher-order components |
 | `auth-hoc` | Contains the app with authorization, with the use of higher-order components |

+## Installation

+Clone this repository and use `npm install` to install the required dependencies. `npm start` will load the app in your browser.